 On five lift-levels the smooth valves of the lift doors are flanked by locked and belled floor doors - riveted, with strap-hinges, severe rectangular stares and small handle-noses.
 Each leads into a floor-enclave: 1949 Merkelbach on the west hand, 1912 Hartcamp on the east.
 On these landings one can feel stranded high-up in a senseless place locked out of Tetterode’s inner life.

 However once inside there is rarely the communal sense of the Bilderdijk enclaves; on all these floors a more or less straight central passage serves the living-spaces, doors to the right, left, and end.
-In Merkelbach especially even these inner doors are almost always closed and often locked: there is a working rather than domestic atmosphere...it feels as if the severe concrete floors/ceilings and the cement-block and boarded walls are too simple to hide rich and complex apartments, they resemble those in studio-converted warehouses or art-college studios.
+In Merkelbach especially even these inner doors are almost always closed and often locked: there is a working rather than domestic atmosphere...it feels as if the severe concrete floors/ceilings and the cement-block and boarded walls are too simple to hide rich and complex apartments, they resemble those in studio-converted warehouses.

 Foot-Notes :